“The LORD will fight for you, and you must be quiet.” Exodus 14:14

 Why should we take refuge in the LORD?

 We should take refuge in the Lord because He is on our side.
 God is just and fair and will always do the right thing.
 God made a way for the Israelites, because they were His chosen people, not because they were rock stars and famous people.
 God chooses us because He is good and merciful.
 That’s why God has also made a way for you and me.
 He sent His Son, Jesus Christ, to die for us.
 God delivers us from our slavery to sin, like he delivered the Israelites from slavery to Egypt.
 We must learn to remember that God is on our side and that we can always go to him for refuge.

-Lead your family in a prayer that thanks Jesus for coming to the Earth and saving us from our sin.
+Lead your family in a prayer that thanks God for sending Jesus to be our refuge.

-Help your children memorize the Big Picture question and Passage from Super Sunday:
+Help your children memorize the big picture question and memory verse:

 Is there anything God cannot do?
 God can do all things according to His character.